citp/privacy-policy-historical/v/va/vac/vacationclubap.com.md

 Legal Issues

 This is a United States website and is subject to United States law.
-MVCI will disclose personal information without your permission when required by law, or in good faith belief that such action is necessary to investigate or protect against harmful activities to MVCI members, visitors, associates, or property (including this site), or to others.
+MVCI will disclose personal information without your permission when required by law, or in good faith based upon the belief that such action is necessary to investigate or protect against harmful activities to MVCI members, visitors, associates, or property (including this site), or to others.
 Laws related to personal identifiable information vary by country.

 Return to top

 VacationclubAP.com Internet Privacy Statement Changes

 In the future, we may need to change the privacy statement for vacationclubap.com.
 All changes will be made here so that you will always know what information we gather, how we might use that information and whether we will disclose it to anyone.
-This statement was last updated on August 26, 2011.
+This statement was last updated on November 20, 2011.

 Return to top